 - 45. Personal information is the overall responsibility of the CEO and the Governing Council. - 46.
 The Student Services Manager is the nominated Privacy Officer for the Institute.
 The Privacy Officer is responsible for managing compliance with Australian privacy laws, conducting privacy impact assessments and coordinating the Institute's response to data breaches. - 47.
 The Student Services Manager is responsible for the management of student records. - 48.
+The ICT Manager is responsible for implementing and maintaining secure systems for the storage and handling of personal information. - 49.
+All staff are responsible for adhering to this policy and reporting any suspected breaches of student information or privacy concerns immediately o the Student Services Manager. - 50.
 All student information handling processes must comply with this Policy and training will be undertaken as part of all staff induction.